okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Open a new incognito window in your browser.
 1. Go to the app sign-in page directly from the browser URL address field (for example: `https://berryfarm.example.org/strawberry/signin`).
 The browser redirects you to Okta for authentication.
 1. Sign in with Okta credentials for the new test user that was assigned to the app integration.
-1. Confirm that you can sign in to the app successfully.
+1. Confirm that you can sign in to the app.
 1. Sign out of your app.
 1. Verify that you're able to sign out and are redirected to the sign-in page.
 1. Verify that the new user was created in your app with supported attributes passed from the Okta profile.